 - 301. Displaying the Picture.
-It is the mandatory to display pictures of the Sovereign in a place of honour in Legion halls and on formal occasions such as a convention. - 302.
-The picture is to be fixed to the centre of the wall directly behind the chair that the Chair occupies during a meeting.
+It is the mandatory to display pictures of the Sovereign in a place of honour in Legion halls and on formal occasions such as a convention. - behind the chair that the Chair occupies during a meeting.
 Should this position not be practical, the picture is to be fixed to the wall that can be described as the wall of the room opposite the Chair.
 A picture of the Sovereign may also be placed at the back of the hall in addition to the one affixed to the centre of the wall directly behind the Chair.
 This picture should be fixed to the wall centred in the same position as the one located behind the Chair at the front of the hall.
 In doing